zackychan97/Sprint-Challenge-React-Wars/README.md

      2. Basically you have to understand that what you are doing is putting code into these boxes called components, and this code is reusable.

 - [ ] Describe state.
         State is the place where the data comes from.
-We can use setState() to basically schedule an updtate to a component's state object.
+We can use setState() to basically schedule an update to a component's state object.
 When the state changes (data changes) the component will re-render.

 - [ ] Describe props.
         Props get passed to the component.
 I think of it sort of like DNA being passed down a generation, because its just data being passed on.